srid/purescript-book-sources/chapter6.md

 - `purescript-tuples`, which defines the `Tuple` data type, which represents pairs of values.
 - `purescript-either`, which defines the `Either` data type, which represents disjoint unions.
 - `purescript-strings`, which defines functions which operate on strings.
+- `purescript-functions`, which defines some helper functions for defining PureScript functions.

 The module `Data.Hashable` imports several modules provided by these Bower packages: